The contraceptive injection contains a progestogen hormone. It has been used since the 1960s and is used worldwide. It is very effective.

 What are the disadvantages of the contraceptive injection?

 - The injection cannot be removed once given.
-Any side-effects will last for more than 2-3 months, until the progestogen goes from your body.
+Any side-effects may last for more than 2-3 months, until the progestogen goes from your body.

-- As the injection is long-acting, it takes some time after the last injection to become fertile again.
+- As the injection is long-acting, it may take some time after the last injection for you to become fertile again.
 This time varies from woman to woman.
 Some women may not ovulate for 6-8 months after the last injection.
 Rarely, it can take more than a year before fertility returns.
 This delay is not related to the length of time you use this method of contraception.

 - Your periods are likely to change.
 During the first few months, some women have irregular bleeding which can be heavier and longer than normal.
 However, it is unusual for heavy periods to persist.
 After the first few months it is more common for the periods to become lighter than usual, although they may be irregular.
-Many women have no periods at all.
+Many women have no periods at all, which many see as a benefit.
 The longer it is used, the more likely it is that periods will stop.
-Periods stop for about 7 in 10 women after they have had the injection for a year.
+After they have had the injection for a year, periods stop for about 7 in 10 women.

 Some women find that having unpredictable or irregular periods can be a nuisance.
-However, if you do develop irregular bleeding while receiving the injection then you should inform your doctor.
+However, if you do develop irregular bleeding while receiving the injection then you should inform your doctor or nurse.
+You may be able to have your next injection early or be given other treatment to stop the bleeding.
 Irregular bleeding can sometimes be due to another reason, such as an infection.
 This may need to be treated.

 Are there any side-effects with the contraceptive injection?

 Apart from changes to periods, side-effects are uncommon.
 If one or more should occur, they often settle down over a couple of months or so.
-Another possible side-effect is weight gain.
+One possible side-effect is weight gain.
+This seems to be a particular problem for young women (under 18 years) who are already overweight when they start the injection.
 Some women also report fluid retention, worsening acne, headaches and breast discomfort.
 However, there is little evidence to say that the injection causes these symptoms.

 The most common reason for women to stop having the injections is because of irregular bleeding.